matteoferla/Various-scripts-rosetta-pymol/README.md

 ## pymolise_mutations.py
 A short script to convert a list of mutations (_e.g._ A2T D45K K342E etc) into a copypastable set of commands to display in PyMol those residues (which the user can selectively copy).

+## Fluorescein
+See Readme.md
+Rosetta params for Fluorescein-5-maleimide conjugated cysteine (technically fluorescein-5-succinimide) and its ring opened form (succinamate).